GuilhermeBalog/minesweeper/README.md

 When the player open a cell there are 3 basic options: its a bomb, or its a number between 1 and 8, or its a zero

-- if its a bomb, all the others bombs are openend too and the game is ended
+- if its a bomb, all the others bombs are opened too and the game is ended
 - if its a number between 1 and 8 just the selected cell is opened
-- if its a zero all the non-bomb celss around are opened recursively
+- if its a zero all the non-bomb cells around are opened recursively

-In any case `opened` attribute of the cell is setted to `true`
+In any case `opened` attribute of the cell is set to `true`

 ```js
 //snippet of the openCell(index) method